lindahu123/data-science-S2023/challenges/c08-structures-assignment.md

 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?

-  - Although we can’t be 100% sure, we are fairly confident that this is true due to the 95% confidence interval
+  - No, we cannot confidently conclude that because of the limited physical tests

 ## A different way to compute the POF